Overview

 Update Cluster Configuration

-(the default cluster manifest generated while following the Cluster API quick start).
+The following resources need to be updated when using capi-quickstart.yaml (the default cluster manifest generated while following the Cluster API quick start).

 -

-kind: AzureCluster
+kind: AzureCluster-

 update

-with the name and role of the subnets you want to use in your workload cluster. -
+spec.networkSpecs.subnetswith the name and role of the subnets you want to use in your workload cluster. -

 apiVersion: infrastructure.cluster.x-k8s.io/v1beta1 kind: AzureCluster metadata: name: ${CLUSTER_NAME} namespace: default spec: . . networkSpec: subnets: - name: control-plane-subnet # update this as per your nomenclature role: control-plane - name: node-subnet # update this as per your nomenclature role: node . .